Sencha: Overview

 The initial steaming step imparts a difference in the flavour between Chinese and Japanese green tea, with Japanese green tea having a more vegetal, almost grassy flavour (some taste seaweed-like).
 Infusions from sencha and other green teas that are steamed (like most common Japanese green teas) are also greener in colour and slightly more bitter than Chinese-style green teas.

+Caffeine content

+Sencha is estimated to include around 20 to 30 milligrams of caffeine per cup.

+Caffeine content varies significantly based on brewing temperature, time, and tea-to-water ratio.
+Higher temperatures extract more caffeine.